 Class teacher input, through differentiated classroom teaching (High Quality Teaching).

-The majority of your child's learning needs will be supported and addressed by high quality, personalised teaching in the classroom

-2 Class Teachers are responsible for the planning and implementation of learning tasks for all pupils, including the learning of pupils who have identified special educational needs

-2 Growth Mindset is woven through our curriculum and we encourage all pupils to develop Growth Mindset dispositions through our B.R.A.I.N initiative.
+1 The majority of your child's learning needs will be supported and addressed by high quality, personalised teaching in the classroom 12 Class Teachers are responsible for the planning and implementation of learning tasks for all pupils, including the learning of pupils who have identified special educational needs 2 Growth Mindset is woven through our curriculum and we encourage all pupils to develop Growth Mindset dispositions through our B.R.A.I.N initiative.
 This stands for Believe in yourself, Resilience, (positive) Attitude, Independence and No Limits to our learning.
 Developing these dispositions will ensure greater academic success and greater success in life beyond education.

-2 Class Teachers ensure that specific strategies and/or resources suggested by the SENDCo, are in place to support your child's learning

-2 Support provision may include additional differentiated support provided by the teacher or teaching assistants in the classroom

-2 Specialist equipment may be provided to your child e.g. writing slopes, pencil grips, laptop, wiggle cushions, specialist scissors etc upon recommendation and funding from outside agencies

-Provision in addition to classroom teaching

-Additional provision and support will be given where a pupil's needs are considered 'additional to or different from their peers' and require additional support to quality first teaching and reasonable adjustments.
+2 Class Teachers ensure that specific strategies and/or resources suggested by the SENDCo, are in place to support your child's learning 2 Support provision may include additional differentiated support provided by the teacher or teaching assistants in the classroom Ispecialist equipment may be provided to your child e.g. writing slopes, pencil grips, laptop, wiggle cushions upon recommendation and funding from outside agencies Provision in addition to classroom teaching Additional provision and support will be given where a pupil's needs are considered 'additional to or different from their peers'.
 The duration of an intervention will vary according to need but will be monitored regularly.
 Interventions will be reviewed by the school to establish the effectiveness and impact of the provision and to inform future planning.
-These can take place within the classroom setting or in a breakout space.
+These will mostly take place within the classroom setting or could be implemented in a breakout space if that is deemed more appropriate.
 Intervention programmes may include:

-- Numeracy intervention
+Numeracy intervention

-- Literacy intervention
+Literacy intervention

-- ?
 Handwriting programme

-- Social skills groups
+Social skills groups

-- 2 Emotional regulation programme
+Emotional regulation programme

-- Social, emotional and behavioural support programmes
+Social, emotional and behavioural support programmes

-- Gross motor skills support
+Gross motor skills support

-- Pine motor skills support
+I Fine motor skills support

-- Touch Typing
+Touch Typing

 Highly personalised and individualised interventions

+1 This level of support is provided for children with specific barriers to learning that cannot be overcome through High Quality Adaptive Teaching and school support.

-This is usually delivered through an Education, Health and Care Plan (EHCP).
+1 This is usually delivered through an Education, Health and Care Plan (EHCP).
 This is a legal process which sets out the support provision in place in order to achieve EHCP outcomes

-2 EHCPs are provided through the Local Authority and require a needs assessment from the Local Authority team.

-This level of support is provided for children with specific barriers to learning that cannot be overcome through High Quality Adaptive Teaching and several attempts of school support intervention.

-2 An additional adult or Learning Support Assistant (LSA) may support your child with sections of whole class learning, run individual programmes or hold small group sessions which include your child.
+An additional adult or Learning Support Assistant (LSA) may support your child with whole class learning, run individual programmes or hold small group sessions which include your child where it is deemed appropriate.

-2 A pupil may receive intervention services from an external professional and/or advisory teacher provided by a local authority
+A pupil may receive intervention services from an external professional and/or advisory teacher provided by a local authority

 How will I know how my child is doing?

-We support and involve parents in their child's learning both formally and informally

-In EYFS and Year 1, focus meetings are held twice a year where you will have opportunity to meet with class teachers to discuss any specific needs.

-Prom Year 2, parent consultation evenings are held twice a year.
+D We support and involve parents in their child's learning both formally and informally In EYFS and Year 1, focus meetings are held twice a year where you will have opportunity to meet with class teachers to discuss any specific needs.
+1 From Year 2, parent consultation evenings are held twice a year.
 There you will have the opportunity to meet with class teachers to discuss any specific needs.

-2 In the Summer Term for all years a formal report is sent home.
+In the Summer Term for all years a formal report is sent home.